 As we said above, hanging onto existing customers is substantially cheaper than acquiring new ones.
-But you can calculate exactly how much you are spending on acquisition with your customer acquisition cost, which is the expense that your business incurs when they bring a new customer on board.
+But you can calculate exactly how much you are spending on the acquisition with your customer acquisition cost, which is the expense that your business incurs when they bring a new customer on board.

 Knowing this can help to secure internal buy-in for the importance of continuously prioritizing customer retention, and developing and implementing a customer retention strategy.
 It also helps to ensure that your sales and marketing teams know to pursue viable leads and prospects that are going to be worth the expense of onboarding.